 And the virus continues to claim victims, though a vaccine may be available earlier than previously predicted.
 Whether a vaccine will impart temporary or continuous immunity, however, remains a mystery.

 So waiting is probably not a good strategy.

 At the Barrett Group (TBG) we have not been sitting on our hands.
-Since the beginning of April we have now helped more than 72 executive clients find jobs of their choice and the rate actually increased in July (the historical “low” season for executive hirings).
-Our Hiring Line website reports on all the particulars, including one executive who, following our negotiating advice, increased his package by $80,000.
+Since the beginning of April we have now helped more than 72 executive clients find jobs of their choice.
+And the rate actually increased in July (the historical “low” season for executive hirings).
+Our Hiring Line website reports on all the particulars.
+As an example, one executive followed our negotiating advice and increased his package by $80,000!

-There are certainly profound shifts in industrial demand as energy, aviation, hospitality, tourism, and some retail sectors implode and other businesses explode—particularly health care and technology—when demand increases dramatically.
+There are certainly profound shifts in industrial demand as energy, aviation, hospitality, tourism, and some retail sectors implode.
+And other businesses explode—particularly health care and technology—where demand dramatically increased.

-Not surprisingly, health care has leapt to the top of the heap as far as hiring industries are concerned based on our clients’ experience, followed by technology, consulting, financial services, retail/wholesale, and on-line retail.
-The top 10 industries now constitute 74% of TBG client hirings since April (see the graphic for details).
+Not surprisingly, health care is on the top of the heap as far as hiring industries are concerned.
+Based on our clients’ experience, healthcare is followed by technology, consulting, financial services, retail/wholesale, and on-line retail.
+The top 10 industries constitute 74% of TBG client hirings since April (see the graphic for details).

-We help executives to rethink their career history and reposition their experience so as to make it demonstrably transferrable, but we also look during the Targeting stage of our five-stage career change program at where the client will be most comfortable with respect to emotional and quality of life factors as well.
+But we also look during the Targeting stage of our five-stage career change program.
+This is where the client is most comfortable with respect to emotional and quality of life factors as well.

-A six-member team supports each client as they move through the process, making our clients vastly more effective in their job searches than their competition.
+A six-member team supports you as you move through our process.
+Our clients are vastly more effective in their job searches than their competition because of our support.